jessetane/hyperbase/readme.md

 ## Methods

 #### `var child = db.child(path)`
-Returns a new dbase instance connected to the same client as the caller, but restricted to operating on the location indicated by `path`.
+Returns a new hyperbase instance connected to the same client as the caller, but restricted to operating on the location indicated by `path`.
 * `path` a slash delimited relative address.

 #### `var db = child.parent()`
-Returns a new dbase instance, the opposite of `.child()`.
+Returns a new hyperbase instance, the opposite of `.child()`.

 #### `child.update(value [, cb])`
 * `value` an ArrayBuffer, String or Object.
 If Object, this method will patch any existing data.